-Award-winning Shropshire pork sausages, warmly spiced with cracked black pepper.
-Each sausage is made by hand in the old-fashioned way.
+Shropshire pork sausages, warmly spiced with cracked black pepper.
+Each sausage is finished by hand in the old-fashioned way.

-Two fried free-range eggs with saffron-yellow, runny yolks.
+Two fried Cornish free-range eggs with saffron-orange, runny yolks.
 Warm and most gratifying.

 A delicious sausage developed with Chef Neil Rankin.
 Cleverly fermented vegetables and best sausage spices to enhance the umami.